Frequently Asked Questions

 What ethical approval do I need before I can submit my research proposal to UKMED?

-No, the data will only be available within the safe haven.
+No, the data will only be available within the safe haven, to ensure data security and compliance with data protection regulation.

 I’m not a researcher – can I still access the data?

-No, the data are available only for the purpose of analysing medical training pathways.
+No, the data are available only for the purpose of approved research projects analysing the UK medical education pathway.

-What reassurances are there for the people the data are collected about?
+What reassurances are there for the data subjects?

 There are strict disclosure controls on accessing the data and rigorous procedures in place to ensure that the data available for research do not identify individuals.
 The purpose of the database is not to monitor individuals, or to support measures or decisions taken with respect to individuals; its purpose is to analyse broader trends across the population of medical students and trainees and to evaluate medical training pathways.

-In order to link the data from multiple sources together the GMC receives data in an identifiable format.
-Only the data team in the GMC working on UKMED have access to identifiable data, for the purpose of maintaining the dataset and creating research extracts.
-Data is anonymised when it is provided to researchers, and the data are not used operationally for other GMC purposes.
+To link data from multiple sources the GMC receives data in an identifiable format.
+Only the data team in the GMC working on UKMED have access to this identifiable data, for the purpose of maintaining the dataset and creating research extracts.
+Data is pseudonymised when it is provided to researchers.

 Can I request to see the data UKMED holds on me?